 Some northern bridges present challenges to motorcyclists.
 There are numerous narrow 2-lane bridges, many with metal-grated decks that can be very slippery when wet and have longitudinal grooves that tend to cause motorcycles to sway.
 Go with the sway rather than fighting it.
 There are also wood-deck bridges that are very slippery when wet.
 Slow down when crossing these bridges.

 Be wary when driving on roads with rumble strips.
 Some roads will have rumble strips down the center lines so that people who wander into the center of the highway will be alerted to their location.
-These rumble strips can startle a biker while pulling out to pass a vehicle ahead and cause them to over correct.
-These grooves have been studied and determined to not be a danger in and of themselves for motorcyclists, but can impact a rider if surprised by them.
+These rumble strips can startle a biker while pulling out to pass a vehicle ahead and cause them to overcorrect.
+These grooves have been studied and determined to not be a danger, but can impact a rider if surprised by them.

 A final word to both motorcyclists and vehicle drivers: Be safe out there!
-Don’t exceed the speed limit and be willing to go much slower if conditions warrant.
-Be alert for potholes, loose gravel on pavement and other road damage such as frost heaves and deeply rutted pavement that can fatally hinder your ability to maneuver at normal driving speeds.
+Don’t exceed the speed limit and be willing to go much slower need be.
+Be alert for potholes, loose gravel on pavement, soft shoulders and other road damage such as frost heaves and deeply rutted pavement that can fatally hinder your ability to maneuver at normal driving speeds.
 Road construction areas can be challenging for both motorcycles and vehicles depending on the weather and current conditions of the road surface.
-One summer we were behind a group of motorcyclists on a stretch of deep gravel road where the Alaska Highway was under reconstruction.
-One of the motorcyclists pulling a trailer began fishtailing through the gravel and went over.
+The MILEPOST® was behind a group of motorcyclists on a stretch of deep gravel road where the Alaska Highway was under reconstruction.
+A motorcyclist pulling a trailer fishtailed in the gravel and went over.
 (He and the bike were fine, except for a bruised leg.)